geo-systems/geo-systems.github.io/index.md

 <h2>About Us</h2>

 <strong>Geo Systems Dev PTY LTD</strong> is a niche software
-application development studio.
-We deliver simple single-purpose applications to make your professional life more efficient.
+development studio.
+We deliver simple single-purpose applications to save you time.
-We focus on functionality and simple user interface, not hype and marketing materials.

 <h2>Products</h2>